Mercury-Atlas 6: Naming

 Glenn dubbed his capsule "Friendship 7", the seven in honor of the seven original astronauts selected for Mercury, a tradition inadvertently started by prior Mercury pilot, Alan Shepard, who incorporated the seven in "Freedom 7" as his spacecraft was factory model no. 7.
 The other astronauts liked the symbolism, and so each appended 7 to their spacecraft names as well.
+The spacecraft nose art was hand painted by Cece Bibby.

 The spacecraft's name was developed democratically, with Glenn, his wife, Annie, and their children all participating in the process, consulting dictionaries and a thesaurus for possibilities.